 - Blood Pressure: 120/80 or lower

-If your blood pressure is too high, the heart works harder and there is increased pressure on all the blood vessels.
+When you have high blood pressure, your heart works harder and there is increased pressure on all the blood vessels.
 People with high blood pressure usually do not feel any symptoms.
 High blood pressure can be treated and controlled with medication, diet changes, and regular exercise.

 - Cholesterol levels: 200 mg/dL or less (combined LDL and HDL)

-Cholesterol is produced by your body and also comes from the foods you eat.
+Your body produces cholesterol.
+It also comes from some foods you eat.
 A blood screening will show both LDL (bad) cholesterol and HDL (good) cholesterol.
-Strive to increase HDL and reduce LDL with a low-fat diet and regular exercise.
+Make it a goal to increase HDL and reduce LDL with a low-fat diet and regular exercise.

 - Triglyceride levels: 150 mg/dL blood or lower

 Triglycerides are blood fats that can increase with aging and weight gain.
-Reducing body weight and making certain changes to diet are necessary for people with higher triglyceride levels.
+If your doctor tells you that your triglyceride levels are high, losing weight and making certain changes to your diet can help to lower them.

 - Body Mass Index (BMI): 25 or less body mass index

-BMI is calculated from an individual’s height and weight and can help determine whether a person is at a healthy weight.
+BMI can help determine whether a person is at a healthy weight in relation to height.
 Learn more about BMI and how to calculate it from the American Heart Association.